karolinagrzeszkiewicz/leetcode-problems/ConcurrentScala.md

 ### Locking

 Locking requires us to do a binary encoding of the thread T(id between 0 and n-1 where n is the number of threads) trying  acquire the lock. `000` would refer to the left most node, for example, in a tree of depth three.
 Then we calculate the index in the array of the thread under consideration using its binary encoding using the ```getInitIndex``` function.
-Once we find the index of leaf node, we access its parents each time using the formula given in the code.
+We lock the ```PetersonNode``` in this index.
+Once we find the index of leaf node, we access its parents each time using the formula given in the code and unlock the ```PetersonNode``` in the index of the parent.
 The way to find the index of a node is inspired by the way we find indices in heaps.
 We keep accesing the parent and lock it until we reach the root node.

 ### Unlocking

-Unlocking works in a siilar fashion.
-We find the binary encoding of the thread under consideration and keep unlocking the nodes that are in the path.
-Note that while unlocking, we unlock starting from the root.
+Unlocking works in a similar fashion.
+We find the binary encoding of the thread under consideration and keep unlocking the nodes that are in the path from the root to the node.
+Note that while unlocking, we unlock starting from the root (we start locking from the leaf node).

+### Reason this code is deadlock free, starvtion free and non-mutually exclusive

+We know Peterson lock satisfies all these conditions.
+To ensure the entire tree of Peterson locks follows these condition, we need to make sure that no more than  2 node whose IDs are encoded as 1 and 0 can access one PetersonNode.
+This is ensured by the binary encoding of the paths.